-My “official” University stats page is here, but in summary I am a currently a member of the following current projects:
+My “official” University stats page is here, but in summary I work with a bunch of great people on the following projects:

-- UK LSST Consortium – we will find lots of NEOs and other stuff.
+- UK LSST Consortium – We will see lots of NEOs and other stuff.

-- NEOShield-2 Project – proposing how to move an asteroid, you know, just in case…
+- NEOShield-2 Project – proposing how to move an asteroid, just in case…

 - ISSI Main-Belt Comet Team – how can we measure their properties to get a better handle on ices in the asteroid belt?